LordSerg/Pet_projects/README.md

 - **Classic Ciphering** - implementation of [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) and [Transposition cipher](https://en.wikipedia.org/wiki/Transposition_cipher) encoding and decoding algorithms
 - **Perceptron** - realisation [backpropagation algorithm](https://en.wikipedia.org/wiki/Backpropagation) for simple neural network.
 - **NNPointsOnPlane** - comparison of different perceptron architectures in action.
+- **NNFigureRecognition** - program that can guess one of three basic shapes the user entered: circle, triangle and rectangle.

 ## List of games
 - **Flatlander** - is a game where you take the role of a 2-dimensional creature that trapped in 3rd dimension.
 You can see the world through creature's eyes and help it exit to the top of the labirint.